leroy-merlin-br/garden/docs/components/table.md

   </table>
 ```

-## Zebra Striping Tables
+### Striped table

-If you want your table to alternate the colors of the rows, just add `.table-zebra` class to your `table.table` element.
+If you want a table with alternate colors for its rows, you can add the `.table-zebra` class to the `table` element.

 <div class="example example-code">
   <table class="table table-zebra">